PYnative

 Table of contents

-• How to List All Files of a Directory
+• How to List All Files in a Directory using Python

-• os.walk() to list all files in directory and subdirectories
+• os.walk() to list all files in a directory and subdirectories

-• os.scandir() to get files of a directory
+• os.scandir() To get the list of files in a directory

-• Glob Module to list Files of a Directory
+• List Files of a Directory that follow a specific pattern

 • Pathlib Module to list files of a directory

-Getting a list of files of a directory is easy as pie!
-Use the listdir() and isfile() functions of an os module to list all files of a directory.
+Use the listdir() and isfile() functions of an os module to list all files in a directory.
 Here are the steps.

 1. Import os module

-The os.listdir('path') function returns a list containing the names of the files and directories present in the directory given by the path.
+Now use the os.listdir('directory_path') function to get a list of the names of the entries ( the files and directories ) in the directory given by the directory_path.

-Use for loop to Iterate the files returned by the listdir() function.
-Using for loop we will iterate each file returned by the listdir() function
+Next, Use for loop to Iterate the list returned by the os.listdir(directory_path) function.
+Using for loop we will iterate each entry returned by the listdir() function.

-In each loop iteration, use the os.path.isfile('path') function to check whether the current path is a file or directory.
-If it is a file, then add it to a list.
+Now, In each loop iteration, use the os.path.isfile('path') function to check whether the current entry is a file or a directory.
+If it is a file, then add a filename to a list.
 This function returns True if a given path is a file.
 Otherwise, it returns False.

 import os